01 January 2021

 The chapel celebrated the 900th anniversary of Margaret's death in 1993 when it was renovated by Historic Scotland and its interior refurbished by St Margaret's Chapel Guild.
 Nowadays, the chapel is still used as a place of worship and enjoyed by thousands of visitors to Edinburgh Castle each year.

 St Margaret's Chapel, Edinburgh Castle, Edinburgh EH1 2NG; tel: 0131 225 9846; website.

 4 IONA ABBEY

 During her time as queen consort, Margaret showed an interest in the Abbey at Iona, an ancient site of pilgrimage and monasticism.
-She attempted to restore the abbey to its full use, after it had been decimated for centuries by Viking raids.
-Margaret and her husband King Malcolm visited Iona in 1072 and pledged donations to ensure the survival of the monastic community.
+She attempted to restore the abbey to its full use, after it had been decimated for centuries by Viking raids. n.b.
+Although Margaret is recorded as having shown an interest in the abbey, there is no evidence of her having visited.

 Iona Abbey, Isle of Iona; website.